RCN-ECS/CnGV/notebook/20201116_MA_Fixes&Finesses.md

 And the false negatives, and the true negatives...
 I created these heatmaps to better delineate which designs are driving different error types to hone in our sampling a bit better.

 Top number is the percent (higher percent = condition found more frequently in that group), bottom number is total sample size.
+The intensity of the color is not standardized, although in general, lighter blue is a bigger percent.

+#### Conclusions from below plots
+It appears that when sample size is 2, predictive ability swings around wildly with lots of false negatives and positives.
+This is expected.
+I wonder if we should sample size of 2 in the simulations?

 #### Raw data - Full Reciprocal Transplant
 | --- | Covariance | GxE |